 (iii) He shall upon the direction of the Commissioner lodge a caveat on behalf of Her Majesty or on behalf of any person who shall be under the disability of infancy lunacy unsoundness of mind or absence from Western Australia to prohibit the transfer or dealing with any land belonging or supposed to belong to any such person and also to prohibit the dealing with any land in any case in which it shall appear that an error has been made by misdescription of such land or otherwise in any certificate of title or in any plan, diagram or instrument or for the prevention of any fraud or improper dealing.

-(iv) He may, notwithstanding any other provision of this Act with the approval of the Minister, destroy any record, document, instrument, plan, diagram, book or paper or any other paper writing whether of the same kind as those before enumerated or not, that is deposited with or registered in the Department the retention of which, in the opinion of the Commissioner of Titles and the Registrar, serves no useful purpose.
+(iv) He may, notwithstanding any other provision of this Act with the approval of the Minister, destroy any record, document, instrument, plan, diagram, book or paper or any other paper writing whether of the same kind as those before enumerated or not, that is deposited with the Authority or registered in its office the retention of which, in the opinion of the Commissioner of Titles and the Registrar, serves no useful purpose.

 [Section 188 amended by No. 9 of 1959 s.
 2; No. 81 of 1996 s.
 112 and 145(1); No. 6 of 2003 s.
 72; No. 28 of 2003 s.
-129(5).]
+129(5); No. 60 of 2006 s.
+114.]

 189. Registrar may correct apparent errors in instruments without direction of Commissioner

-The Registrar may without the direction of the Commissioner correct any patent error appearing on the face of any instrument lodged for registration without such instrument being withdrawn from the Department.
+The Registrar may without the direction of the Commissioner correct any patent error appearing on the face of any instrument lodged for registration without such instrument being withdrawn from the Authority.
 Provided always that such correction be made in compliance with section 188(ii) and such correction shall have the same validity and effect as if made under the direction of the Commissioner under section 188.

 [Section 189 amended by No. 81 of 1996 s.
 113; No. 6 of 2003 s.
-73.]
+73; No. 60 of 2006 s.
+118(1).]

-190. Registrar to pay moneys to Treasurer and to render accounts
+190. Money received by Registrar

-The Registrar shall keep a correct account of all sums of money which shall be received by him under the provisions of this Act and shall pay the same to the Treasurer at such times and shall render accounts of the same to such persons and in such manner as may be directed by any Act or regulations for the time being in force relating to the collection and payment of the public moneys and the audit of the public accounts.
-All penalties and fees received under the provisions of this Act shall be carried to and form part of the Consolidated Fund.
+The Registrar is to pay to the Authority any money paid to the Registrar under this Act.

-[Section 190 amended by No. 17 of 1950 s.
-51; No. 6 of 1993 s.
-12; No. 81 of 1996 s.
-114.]
+[Section 190 inserted by No. 60 of 2006 s.
+115.]

 191. Fees to be paid under Act